 Though the specific costs associated with different treatment programs will vary, generally speaking, 7-day detox may cost anywhere from $4,000 to $7,000.
 Inpatient treatment can range from $14,000 to $58,000, depending on the length of treatment, the type of program, the amenities, and the services offered.
 Intensive outpatient programs (IOPs) may range from $3,500 to $5,000 per week.13

 Finding the right inpatient opioid rehab center involves a number of factors, including where the facility is located, whether insurance will cover it, the cost of treatment, the qualifications of the staff, if the program is accredited, and the treatment philosophy of the facility.
 Be sure to ask questions about any/all of these aspects of an opioid treatment program.

-The Substance Abuse and Mental Health Services Administration can provide information on accreditation of facilities to help you determine the right treatment facility for you.
-Inquire about their success rate and what types of treatments are provided.
-This can help you choose the best facility to get you started on the road to recovery.
+The Substance Abuse and Mental Health Services Administration can provide information on specific facility accreditations to better help you determine the right treatment facility for you.
+Inquire about their treatment outcomes and what types of treatments are provided.
+This can help you choose the best fit program for you to get you started on the road to recovery.